Beth Moore Bio

 - The future glorification/resurrection of the believer.

-However, there is no doctrinal statement, and as such we don't see any affirmation of the Trinity, that Jesus is a man right now with two natures: divine and human.
-I could not find anything affirming justification by faith alone in Christ alone, or whether or not baptism is necessary for salvation (it isn't).
-It is always helpful for a Christian ministry to have a doctrinal statement because it enables people to quickly see what basis a person is teaching from.
-Without one, we have to ask questions wondering what she believes concerning the Trinity, the deity of Christ, the sacrifice of Christ, the physical resurrection of Christ, baptism, how to be saved, etc. Of course, we can make assumptions that she affirms biblical orthodoxy, but we would prefer to have actual statements and not assumptions.
+However, there is no doctrinal statement, and as such we don't see any affirmation of the Trinity and that Jesus is a man right now with two natures: divine and human.
+I could not find anything affirming justification by faith alone in Christ alone or whether or not baptism is necessary for salvation (it isn't).
+It is always helpful for a Christian ministry to have a doctrinal statement because it enables people to quickly see from what basis a person is teaching.
+Without one, we have to ask questions regarding what she believes concerning the Trinity, the deity of Christ, the sacrifice of Christ, the physical resurrection of Christ, baptism, how to be saved, etc. Of course, we can make assumptions that she affirms Biblical orthodoxy, but we would prefer to have actual statements and not assumptions.
 The fact that there is no doctrinal statement is worrisome.
 Now, it could be that she does not want to be doctrinally minded because she is trying to reach across denominational lines.
-If this is the case, it is still problematic since there is no real public, doctrinal proclamation of her faith -in detail.
+If this is the case, it is still problematic since there is no real public, doctrinal proclamation of her faith--in detail.
 This is unfortunate, especially since she supports the error of contemplative prayer and apparently considers Roman Catholicism to be another Christian denomination.
 She needs to step up and provide a detailed doctrinal statement.

 How to become a Christian according to Beth Moore